Mayflower400: why the Puritans had to leave England

 In the end, the Netherlands didn't turn out to be much of a promised land for them; life was really hard there.
 That's when they thought about the Exodus story a bit more and how after Israel came out of Egypt, they had the 40 years in the wilderness.
 They decided that was where they were now in their own lives.
 They had left England - Egypt - and were in the wilderness, and that meant God still had another journey in store for them.
 So they crossed the Atlantic in the conviction that God was leading them on.

-It's hard to overstate just how crushing it would have been for them to go back to England because in the Exodus story the people who want to go back to Egypt are the ones who are turning their backs on God and his deliverance.
+It's hard to overstate just how crushing it would have been for them to go back to England because in the Exodus story the people who want to go back to Egypt were the ones who were turning their backs on God and his deliverance.
 They would have viewed returning to England like turning their back on their faith.
-They knew they had not reached the place God had in store for them.
-They couldn't go back and yet they couldn't stay where they were, so everything about their faith told them that God was leading them on, forwards, and even though it was a terrifying, dangerous, daunting journey to cross the Atlantic, they were convinced that it was God was calling them to do it, to reach the promised land that God had in store for them.
+They knew they had not reached the place God had in store for them; they couldn't go back and yet they couldn't stay where they were.

+So everything about their faith told them that God was leading them on, forwards, and even though it was a terrifying, dangerous, daunting journey to cross the Atlantic, they were convinced that it was God who was calling them to do it, to reach the promised land that God had in store for them.